OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

 ---

-* Talk about binding in this page
-* Talk about coordinates system (vertice, evocate texture, pixels)

 This is madness...
 You know how to handle your vertex, but you haven't send them yet...
 Let's take care of that!

 ## a) Create your own shape